 A shift change at work is a difficult thing to request from the boss, especially when it is a position where there is no room for another shift.
 However, asking for a shift change through a formal letter is possible.

 Inconveniences are unforeseen events that arise at any time and with which we have to deal, so it is often necessary to request a shift change to the afternoon, morning, or evening, depending on the worker’s occupation and conditions for this modification to be carried out.

 What is a work schedule change?

-A change of work schedule is a modification in the employee’s plan, who cannot continue working at his/her agreed schedule, either because it is difficult for him/her to get to work or because he/she has other obligations, such as studying or taking the children to school, for example.
+A change of work schedule is a modification in the employee’s plan, who cannot continue working at their agreed schedule, either because it is difficult for them to get to work or because they have other obligations, such as studying or taking the children to school, for example.

 The schedule change is not a change in the number of hours but in the agreed work schedule.
 For instance, instead of working from 9 am to 3 pm, the employee may request a change from 12 pm to 6 pm.

 There are different reasons an employee may need to change their schedule, which can be for any of the following schedule changes.